imeon-community/ImeonModbusRtuTcpBridge/README.md

 communication between a Modbus TCP network and a Modbus RTU device (specifically an IMEON solar inverter).
-IMEON inverter has a RTU timeout of 10sec, so I find it not optimal to implement synchronuous RTU-TCP bridge (as in this case your TCP requests would experiencethe same 10sec timeouts).
+IMEON inverter has a RTU timeout of 10sec, so I find it not optimal to implement synchronuous RTU-TCP bridge (as in this case your TCP requests would experience the same 10sec timeouts).

 ## Logic

 - esp32 rotates predefined list of registers/length reads them from IMEON RTU and stores in esp32 local registers.
 When delay between requests is set to 1 sec, my round of reads is completed in ~16secs.